-Drug Identification Number Registration (DIN Numbers in Canada)
+Drug Identification Number Registration (DIN Numbers)

 You may wish to register your Drug Identification Number (DIN Number) to sell your product on the Canadian market as an NHP or if your product is considered a drug.
 A Drug Identification Number (DIN) is an eight-digit number assigned by Health Canada to show that it has been authorized for sale.
 Many organizations use DIN numbers to meet global standards for quality control, traceability, and safety.
 We can assist you with preparing and filing Drug Identification Number (DIN Number) applications and meeting the requirements set out by Health Canada.
 Learn more about how DIN Numbers aid prescription and patient safety and the DINs components, purpose and more.
 See our full list of DIN regulatory services.